How To Make Pancakes from Scratch

-Why do old-school diner pancakes taste better than those floppy disks you make at home?
+Why do old-school diner pancakes taste better than those floppy homemade pancake disks you make in your kitchen?
 We all have secretly wondered this at some point in our lives.

 It is my hope that everyone has had the experience of enjoying a pancake breakfast at a classic all-American diner.

 There’s something about “diner pancakes” that makes them special.
 There are large, ultra fluffy, and have a distinct flavor that is hard to pinpoint.
 And they almost always taste better than homemade pancakes.

 From the time of malt shops and red leather bar stools, old-school diners have been adding a secret ingredient to pancake batter… Malted Milk Powder.

 I’m not exactly sure where or how this started, or even why.
 Yet I can tell you, malt powder makes all the difference!

 This simple grocery item (found in the baking or hot cocoa section of the market) is a great pantry staple to keep on hand to add that little extra something to not only milkshakes…